Geopolitics Is No Longer Background Noise. It's in Your LP Diligence Now.

 That world is gone.

-And Top 20 Most Active Angel Groups in America.
-In the Natixis 2024 Institutional Outlook Survey (Investopedia - Investor Definition), respondents ranked geopolitical bad actors ahead of both high interest rates and inflation as a top economic threat.
+And institutional investors are saying so directly.
+In the Natixis 2024 Institutional Outlook Survey, respondents ranked geopolitical bad actors ahead of both high interest rates and inflation as a top economic threat.

 Now the pressure travels fast: